 Tools and resources at the makerspace are for use in the makerspace only and are not to be carried outside the premises.
 If at all there is a dire need for it (a college/school presentation for example) then get in touch with us.

-Supplies such as 3D printer filament, electronic components, cables, printing supplies, etc. can get expensive, so please be considerate in your use.
+Supplies such as electronic components, cables, printing supplies, etc. can get expensive, so please be considerate in your use.
+3D printer use has a nominal charge for members to moderate its use.
 If we find that your use of certain supplies is excessive then we may have to charge you for it.
 If you need to make use of large amounts of any supplies, consider buying your own (we can arrange for it).
 For example, you could purchase your own 3D printer filament or electronic components that nobody else is allowed to use.

 If you damage any equipment or tools, you may have to pay for repairs or replacement, so please be careful when you use them.
 If in doubt, ask for help or training.